 New ZEVs and PHEVs below MSRP threshold.
 New ZEVs and PHEVs will earn additional vehicle values that can be used to meet a portion of the manufacturer’s annual ZEV requirement as follows:

 An additional 0.10 vehicle value will be earned by a manufacturer for each 2026 through 2028 model year ZEV or PHEV delivered for sale in California with a MSRP less than or equal to $20,275 for passenger cars and less than or equal to $26,670 for light-duty trucks.
-For purposes of this section, the MSRP values shall be adjusted annually per subsection (e)(2)(F).
+For purposes of this section, the MSRP values shall be adjusted annually, beginning in 2026 model year, per subsection (e)(2)(F).

 Environmental Justice Vehicle Value Limitations.
 Environmental justice vehicle values may not be transferred to another section 177 ZEV state, as otherwise allowed by subsection (g).